dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-sl.md

 MetricFlow allows users to define metrics in their dbt project whether in dbt Cloud or in dbt Core. dbt Core users can use the [MetricFlow CLI](/docs/build/metricflow-cli) to define metrics in their local dbt Core project.

-However, to experience the power of a universal [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl) and query those metrics in downstream tools, you'll need a dbt Cloud [Team or Enterprise](https://www.getdbt.com/pricing/) account.
+However, to experience the power of the universal [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl) and query those metrics in downstream tools, you'll need a dbt Cloud [Team or Enterprise](https://www.getdbt.com/pricing/) account.
 ## Prerequisites

 import SetUp from '/snippets/_v2-sl-prerequisites.md';